Cyb3rC3lt/CrackMapExec-Modules/README.md

 This example illustrates specifying an incorrect group name 'Computers' and the subsequent error handling in place to manage this.

-Then it shows the output of when a correct computers group named 'Domain Computers' is specified.
+Then it shows the output of when a correct 'Computers' group named 'Domain Computers' is specified.

 Here you can also easily verify if any **RBCD** machine such as the EVILPC shown was successfully added or not during your testing.